mj-felix/track-my-warranties/README.md

 Application sends automatic email notifications 1 week, 4 weeks and 12 weeks before the expiry date of the warranty.

-To trigger these notifications locally run `npm run email`.
+To trigger these notifications locally run `npm run notifications`.

 In production environment, the application uses free [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin, which proved to be sufficient in terms of offered functionality.